 They offer the best blogging training courses, step by step, with both text and video.
 They are designed for newcomers with no online experience.
 Once your training is finished, there are endless additional modules and videos available, on any topic of your choice.
 It’s truly blogging made simple.

 The best thing is their free starter membership.
-With just your name and email, your new membership allows you access to everything on the platform, plus 2 free websites.
+With just your name and email, your new membership allows you access to everything on the platform, a free website and free hosting.
 This way you can check it out and decide if it’s for you, no investment necessary.

 If you decide the premium membership is worth it (and I know you will…), it’s only $49 per month or $359 per year (a 40% savings).
 And no upsells.
 Their price hasn’t changed since 2005.